lynse7en/This-is-about-me/README.md

 - **Description**: This project demonstrates the design and implementation of a modern HR Data Warehouse using the Medallion Architecture (**Bronze, Silver, Gold layers**).
 It consolidates HR data from multiple sources into a centralized warehouse, enabling advanced analytics and actionable insights.
 - **Responsibilities**:
   - Designed **data architecture** with Bronze (raw data), Silver (cleaned & standardized), and Gold (business-ready) layers.
-  - Built **ETL pipelines** to ingest and transform CSV data into SQL Server/PostgreSQL.
+  - Built **ETL pipelines** to ingest and transform CSV data into PostgreSQL.
   - Developed **fact and dimension tables** for optimized analytical queries.
   - Created **SQL-based reports and BI dashboards** to analyze HR headcount, distribution, and resignation trends.
 ---
 ## 🛠 Tech Stack
-- **Languages & Tools**: SQL Server, PostgreSQL, SQL, Python, Tableau/Power BI
+- **Languages & Tools**: PostgreSQL, SQL, Python, Tableau/Power BI
 - **Techniques**: Data Warehousing, ETL, Data Modeling, BI Reporting
 ---
 ## 🌟 Achievements